Buying real estate in Japan?

 It's something we develop in our Japan property pack.

-What are the most common pitfalls Americans face when buying land in Japan, and how can they avoid them?
+What common mistakes or pitfalls do Americans face when buying land in Japan, and how can they avoid them?

 Conclusion